Pesaru-Sreenidhi-Reddy/SGPA-calci/README.md

-SGPA calci is a C++ program that calculates the semester grade point average (SGPA) of a student based on their grades and credits earned in each subject.
+SGPA calci is a project that calculates the semester grade point average (SGPA) of a student based on their grades and credits earned in each subject using C++.

 The program consists of a class named "Subject" that has four  methods: read(), calculate(), and sum(), and a function named "display()".